conology/docker-jenkins/README.md

 # docker-jenkins
-Wordpress with jenkins and docker
+Wordpress with Jenkins and Docker